businho/django-g/README.md

 # django-g

+> **Warning**
+> AFAIK this project is not in production anywhere, even at Buser.
+It is a work in progress.

 Django global context to get current request from anywhere in your application.

 Many scenarios need the current request but Django don't have it accessible.